 CNN Washington Bureau

-CNN's Lisa Sylvester on how Hispanic' political power hasn't reflected their numbers.
+CNN's Lisa Sylvester reports Hispanic voters haven't exercised political power equal to their growing numbers.

 |KEY POINTS OF THE BUSH IMMIGRATION PROPOSAL|